Description

 Using this definition on our asset we see for example:

-• Looking at the downside volatility of 29.6% in the last 5 years of ProShares UltraShort Consumer Services, we see it is relatively greater, thus worse in comparison to the benchmark SPY (15%)
+• The downside risk over 5 years of ProShares UltraShort Consumer Services is 30.9%, which is larger, thus worse compared to the benchmark SPY (15%) in the same period.

 Sharpe:

-• Compared with the benchmark SPY (0.6) in the period of the last 5 years, the risk / return profile (Sharpe) of -0.64 of ProShares UltraShort Consumer Services is lower, thus worse.
+• Compared with the benchmark SPY (0.58) in the period of the last 5 years, the risk / return profile (Sharpe) of -0.68 of ProShares UltraShort Consumer Services is smaller, thus worse.

 Sortino: